Don’t Let a Drive Start Control Malfunction Ruin Your Day

 Fuses protect electrical equipment on your vehicle from overheating or short-circuiting when too much power is drawn at once.
 If a fuse blows, it can cause temporary electrical problems such as dim lights or no sound coming from your speakers until a new fuse is installed in its place.

 ABS sensors detect how fast each wheel is going and transmit a signal to the slip control ECU which helps keep your car stable when driving over slick surfaces such as wet roads or snow-covered pavement.
-Dirt buildup on these sensors can affect their performance and cause the ABS indicator light to turn on even if there isn’t anything wrong with your brakes themselves!
+Dirt buildup on these sensors can affect their performance and cause the ABS indicator light to turn on even if there isn’t nothing wrong with your brakes!

 A bad car battery can cause all sorts of issues such as difficulty starting up or stalling out while driving due to lack of power being sent to certain parts of the engine that require electricity for operation (i.e., fuel injectors).